Mexico recaptures drug boss 'Chapo' Guzman after shootout

 El Chapo, or "Shorty", is believed to be 58 years old.
 The 5-foot, 6-inch gangster's exploits made him a hero to many poor villagers in and around Sinaloa, where he was immortalized in dozens of ballads and low budget movies.

-Security experts concede Guzman has been a master of his trade, managing to outmanoeuvre, outfight or outbribe his rivals to stay at the top of the business for over a decade.
+Security experts concede Guzman has been a master of his trade, managing to outmaneuver, outfight or outbribe his rivals to stay at the top of the business for over a decade.

 "El Chapo Guzman is a survivor," Anabel Hernandez, author of Narcoland: The Mexican Drug Lords and their Godfathers, said shortly after his July jailbreak.